8 Extraordinary Things to Do in Abu Dhabi (That Aren't Shopping Malls)

 1. Sheikh Zayed Grand Mosque at Sunset

-I'm putting this first because it's the single most beautiful building I've ever entered.
+This one comes first because it may be the single most beautiful building you ever enter.
 The Sheikh Zayed Grand Mosque has 82 domes, 1,000+ columns, the world's largest hand-knotted carpet (5,627 square meters, made by 1,200 artisans over two years), and Swarovski crystal chandeliers that weigh up to 12 tons each.

 It's free.
 Free entry, free guided tours, free abayas provided for women who need them.

 But timing is everything.
 Go at sunset.
 The white Macedonian marble turns golden, then pink, then violet as the sun drops.
 The reflecting pools mirror the domes.
-The call to prayer echoes across the courtyard at dusk, amplified through speakers so clear it sounds like the building is singing.
+The call to prayer echoes across the courtyard at dusk, amplified through speakers so clear the building itself seems to be singing.

-I stood in the main prayer hall — capacity 7,000, the third-largest mosque in the world — and looked up at the 16-ton chandelier made of gold, stainless steel, and Swarovski crystals.
+Step into the main prayer hall — capacity 7,000, the third-largest mosque in the world — and look up at the 16-ton chandelier made of gold, stainless steel, and Swarovski crystals.
 It hangs 15 meters above the carpet.
-The light it casts is warm and fractured, like being inside a jewel.
+The light it casts is warm and fractured, like standing inside a jewel.

 Open Sat-Thu 9AM-10PM, Fri 4:30-10PM.
 Dress code strictly enforced: men need long trousers and covered shoulders; women need long sleeves, long skirts/trousers, and head covering.
 Free abayas available.
 Photography is actively encouraged.